-The primary authors of this paper are Kerri Johannsen, Jordan Oster, and Steve Guyer of the Iowa Environmental Council and Lu Nelsen and Cody Smith of the Center for Rural Affairs.
+The primary authors of this paper are Kerri Johannsen, Jordan Oster, and Steve Guyer of the Iowa Environmental Council and staff members at the Center for Rural Affairs.
 We appreciate the input and guidance provided by county officials, solar developers, colleagues and others as we researched and drafted this paper.